hatifi1/powershell-profile/README.md

 $timeFilePath_Override
 $updateInterval_Override
 </pre>
+> Tip: `$updateInterval_Override` now controls *all* maintenance work (connectivity checks, module installs, update checks).
+Set it to a higher value to reduce startup pauses, or to `-1` to force maintenance every launch.

 THE FOLLOWING FUNCTIONS RESPECT _Override: _(do not call the original function from your override function, or you'll create an infinite loop)_
 <pre>